 I am also starting to write a series of review and buyer’s guide articles, and so far I have completed and posted the following, which also might help you make the best choice and the best investment:

-- Best Standalone Drawing Tablets for Self Taught Artists in 2021
+- Best Standalone Drawing Tablets for Self Taught Artists

 - Best iPad for Drawing

 - Best Printers for Art Prints

 - Best Cardstock Printer

 - Best Laptop for Digital Art and Artists

 - Best Laptop for Animation